AlpacaKeep

 4. Eimeria macusaniensis Treatment: Beating the 33-Day Silent Killer

 Eimeria macusaniensis (commonly known as E. mac or "Big Mac") is a massive, single-celled protozoan that violently strips the intestinal lining.
-[8] It holds a terrifying biological advantage: a pre-patent period of 33-42 days.
+[8] It holds a terrifying biological advantage: a pre-patent period (the delay between infection and when eggs first appear in tests) of 33-42 days.
 [8]

 This means a cria will ingest the parasite and suffer massive internal cellular destruction for over a month before a single oocyst ever shows up under a microscope.
 [8] An animal can easily die from mucosal destruction before a fecal test returns a positive result.

 The Hard Rule: If your cria's ADG plummets or goes negative, but their standard fecal test comes back completely clean, assume E. mac is actively destroying the gut from inside its 33-day blind spot.
 [8] Standard wormers like ivermectin or fenbendazole are completely useless against it.
-You must use a targeted antiprotozoal.
-Pharmacokinetic studies dictate the aggressive clinical standard for Eimeria macusaniensis treatment is Ponazuril administered orally at 20 mg/kg every 24 hours for 3 consecutive days.
-[9]
+You must use a targeted antiprotozoal: Ponazuril at 20 mg/kg orally.
+Pharmacokinetic work in llamas (Prado et al., 2011) found ponazuril has an unusually long elimination half-life of about 135 hours (~5.6 days), with drug detectable for weeks after a single dose.
+[9] So a single 20 mg/kg dose sustains therapeutic levels for a long time, and a daily-for-3-days course is pharmacologically excessive.
+Many clinicians give one dose, repeated once after about a week only for a heavy challenge.
+Because no coccidiosis drug is licensed for camelids, treat this as extra-label and confirm the protocol with your vet.

 5. Nematodirus and the Spring Hatch